Content Components to Consider When Designing a Blog

 Short-Form Content (Experimental)

-Having a separate data model for short-form content is a new idea.
+Having a separate data model for short-form content is a new idea I'm considering.
 I'm not convinced one way or another.
 Maybe having a separate model for short posts isn't necessary and instead redundant?
 The question I'm trying to answer is whether I want shorter blog posts to commingle with longer posts.
 Does a 2,000 word article belong next to something that's 200 words?
 I'm not sure.

 Indexing

 Once you have your models defined for your content, you need to index your content to make it easier for your visitors to find related content and thus boost engagement.
-The obvious choice is a category model that you'll set up as a foreign key to your posts and other content.
+The obvious choice is a "category" model that you'll set up as a foreign key to your posts and other content.
+You could also use a many-to-many field for categories because one article may span multiple categories (some of my articles fit within business and real estate).
+Or perhaps, an article doesn't fit cleanly within any one category.

-I prefer to keep categories very high level.
+I prefer to keep categories very high level; think broad topics.
 My goal is to keep the count as low as possible.

-In order to provide more granular indexing, I prefer using some sort of tag.
+In order to provide more granular indexing, I prefer using some sort of "tag" approach.
 If you're building with Django, I like the django-taggit package.

 Categories and tags will provide a lot of dimensionality to group and index your posts.
 But there comes a point when your indexes themselves become content!
 I would consider a way to store some sort of content to preface or introduce the index.
 Maybe this isn't necessary for tags since they'll be a lot of them as your content volume grows.
-However, I would definitely consider introducing pages for categories with some form of content.
+However, I would consider introducing pages for categories with some form of content (although as of this article being published I don't).

 Final Thoughts

-Blogs are fun projects to build.
-I've certainly enjoyed the process.
-When you get to building, you find that not everything fits into the tidy box of 'blog post.'
-So, we'll need to build other models to store and maintain our content as it develops and grows in different ways and dimensions.
+Blogs are fun projects to build and I've certainly enjoyed the process.
+When you get to building, you find that not everything fits into the tidy box of "blog post."
+So, we build other models to store and maintain our content as it develops and grows in different ways and dimensions.
 Furthermore, we'll need a way to keep all of this content organized with appropriate indexing.
 I hope the ideas shared here help you on your way to building your blog!